Ronan Maher (hurler): Thurles CBS

 Maher first came to prominence as a hurler with Thurles CBS.
 He played in every grade before eventually joining the college's senior team and lined out in several Harty Cup campaigns.

 Mary Immaculate College

 During his studies at Mary Immaculate College, Maher was selected for the college's senior hurling team during his second year.
-On 27 February 2016, he lined out at right wing-back when Mary Immaculate College faced the University of Limerick in the Ftzgibbon Cup final.
+On 27 February 2016, he lined out at right wing-back when Mary Immaculate College faced the University of Limerick in the Fitzgibbon Cup final.
 Maher ended the game with a winners' medal following the 1-30 to 3-22 victory.

-On 25 February 2017, Maher again lined out at centre-back when Mary Immaculate College qualified for a second successive Ftzgibbon Cup final.
+On 25 February 2017, Maher again lined out at centre-back when Mary Immaculate College qualified for a second successive Fitzgibbon Cup final.
 He scored four points, including three from frees, and claimed a second successive winners' medal after a 3-24 to 1-19 defeat of the Carlow Institute of Technology.